mkucmus/doc/userguide/getting_started/settings/role_resources.rst

      - *Segments* - to display segments to which customer belongs in Profile details
      - *Transactions* - to display all customer registered transactions in Profile details
      - *Points transfers* - to display all customer adding/spending points transfer in Profile details
-     - *Available rewards* - to display all rewards accessible for customer in Profile details
-     - *Redeemed rewards* - to display all redeemed rewards by customer in Profile details
+     - *Reward Campaign* - to display customer available and redeemed rewards in Profile details

     If there is no access to any of this section, then you can not see options or tabs.